Updated 08.03.2019: Add exploring Hildene mansion and farm to your New England road trip.

-Vermont has long been known as a charming area to visit, and it is a very popular tourist destination on the east coast.
-In fact, many first-time visitors are surprised at how picture perfect Vermont really is.
+Vermont has long been known as a charming area to visit, and it is a very popular tourist destination on the East Coast.
 With stunning scenery and a seemingly infinite number of charming towns, the state is definitely a welcoming oasis for travelers either passing through or on a road trip to hunt down the famous local goods such as maple syrup and, of course, everyone’s favorite, Ben and Jerry’s ice cream.

 However, Vermont is so much more than its sweet offerings.
 In fact, when guest contributor, Teresa Otto from The Nomad’s Daughter, found herself stopping in Vermont on her way to Maine, she was surprised to find so many things to do and see.
-She’s here today to tell us all about exploring Hildene, just one of Vermont’s many charming towns.
+She’s here today to tell us all about exploring Hildene, the Lincoln family home in Manchester.

 If you go: Hildene is located at 1005 Hildene Road, Manchester, Vermont.
 It is open daily from 9:30 to 4:30 (closed Thanksgiving, December 24-26, and Easter).
 See their website and calendar of events for details.